SinaHonari/RCN/README.md

 ------------------------------------
 # Setting up and traning the models

+## Dependencies:
+- The code is written in python 2.7
+- OpenCV library for python should be installed to use this repo.

 ## Step 1: Installation

 1. Install theano by following the instruction given here: